 "They speak Spanish, but then when I walk away, they are back to English"

 "The only way I can get them to not speak English is to take points off, but then they just don't speak at all!"

-At the SWCOLT conference in 2014, I sat in on a session with an amazing teacher, Christine Lanphere, who, if I’m not mistaken, was the SWCOLT teacher of the year in 2014.
+At the SWCOLT conference in 2014, I sat in on a session with an amazing teacher, Christine Lanphere, who was the ACTFL teacher of the year in 2007, then the SWCOLT TOY a few years later.
 It was like being with a celebrity.